top of page

 IMG_3912.JPG

 We have over 20 kms of routes weaving through our own forest, which are groomed throughout winter and checked and cleared during summer.
 When we set off training with the dogs we use a range of route combinations, constantly changing them so that there is plenty of variety.
 This keeps the dogs mentally alert and happy to run.
-It also tests their leadership skills, and they eagerly listen to see where the next command will take them.
+It also tests their leadership skills and they eagerly listen to see where the next command will take them.

 Then it's time for the dogs to have their summer holiday!
-They are still kept stimulated with free running, morning and evening walks and overnight hikes.
-We take guests along on these "power" walks too!
-We also go to the occasional dog show so that we can be guided by the judges critiques, which are especially helpful with our breeding plans.
+They are still kept stimulated with free running, forest walks and overnight hikes.
+When we go along on these "power" walks it often seems that the dogs are taking us on the walk!

 bottom of page